• Skip to primary navigation

 HOME REMEDIES FOR INDIGESTION IN BABIES & KIDS

 Home Remedies for Indigestion in Babies and Kids - When it comes to childcare, even a mother of many kids feels like a new mother.
-Such is the responsibility that a mother has for her child each time a new one is born.
+Such is a mother's responsibility for her child each time a new one is born.
 In particular, being insistent on your baby’s digestive health is normal if you become a new parent.

-That’s why it is a common sight to see mothers struggling to change diapers of their newborns, especially if they are frequently facing digestion issues.
+That’s why it is common to see mothers struggling to change the diapers of their newborns, especially if they are frequently facing digestion issues.
 It is but natural for a mother like you who are reading this to worry about your little one’s welfare constantly.
-Read on through some of the usual digestion problems faced by your child and get to know how to solve them with some effective yet simple home remedies.
+Read through some of the usual digestion problems your child faces and learn how to solve them with some effective yet simple home remedies.

 What is indigestion?

 Indigestion is an uncomfortable feeling in the abdomen that usually arises after a meal.
-Clinically termed as dyspepsia, indigestion in itself is not a disease but rather the effect of a wrong diet.
+Clinically termed as dyspepsia, indigestion is not a disease but rather the effect of a wrong diet.

 Causes of indigestion in Babies and Kids

-Babies do struggle with digestion difficulties often as the esophageal sphincter is still developing in babies.
+Babies often struggle with digestion difficulties as the esophageal sphincter is still developing in babies.
 It is one of the main reasons why growing babies experience digestion difficulties.
 It even leads to acid reflux in babies.

-Often indigestion may or may not be followed by a burning sensation such as heartburn.
-It is because of the stomach acids that make their way upwards.
+Indigestion may or may not be followed by a burning sensation such as heartburn.
+It is because of the stomach acids that make their way upward.
 Nearly 50% of infants under four months experience heartburn symptoms which for most of them will get resolved before they reach 12 months.
 Only a small percentage of kids will continue to have indigestion into their school years.

 Indigestion in kids can be caused due to a variety of reasons.
 However, in many cases, there are no underlying severe diseases as most of them are due to common reasons such as: